pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_message-actions.md

 ```

 Parameters:
-- channel (NSString, required): Target message channel.
+- channel (NSString): Channel name of the target message.
-- messageTimetoken (NSNumber, required): Timetoken of the target message.
+- messageTimetoken (NSNumber): Timetoken of the target message.
-- actionTimetoken (NSNumber, required): Timetoken of the action to remove.
+- actionTimetoken (NSNumber): Timetoken of the message action to remove.
 - block (PNRemoveMessageActionCompletionBlock): Completion block.

 ### Sample code